-On January 1, 2015, the Company's Board of Directors granted an option to acquire an aggregate of 75,000 shares under the 2014 Plan.
-On May 1, 2015 the Company's Board of Directors granted options to acquire an aggregate of 50,000 shares under the 2014 Plan.
+On January 1, 2015, the Company's Compensation Committee granted an option to acquire an aggregate of 75,000 shares under the 2014 Plan.
+On May 1, 2015 the Company's Compensation Committee granted options to acquire an aggregate of 50,000 shares under the 2014 Plan.
 On July 21, 2015, the Company's Compensation Committee granted options to acquire an aggregate of 111,300 shares under the 2014 Plan.
 All of these options vest monthly over 48 months such that they are vested in full on the four-year anniversary of the grant date.

 On July 21, 2015, the Company's Compensation Committee approved the grant of options to acquire an aggregate of 730,500 shares under the 2014 Plan, contingent upon receipt of stockholder approval of an increase of 1,500,000 shares in the 2014 Plan Share Reserve (which approval was received on October 29, 2015).
 These options originally vested monthly over 12 months such that they are vested in full on the one-year anniversary of the October 29, 2015 grant effectiveness date.
-Then, on July 31, 2015, the Company's Compensation Committee granted options to the Board of Directors to acquire an aggregate of 35,000 shares under the 2014 Plan, which options vested in full on the grant date.
+On July 31, 2015, the Company's Compensation Committee granted options to the board of directors to acquire an aggregate of 35,000 shares under the 2014 Plan, which options vested in full on the grant date.

-On December 31, 2015, the Company's Compensation Committee granted options to the Board of Directors to acquire an aggregate of 306,217 shares under the 2014 plan.
+On December 31, 2015, the Company's Compensation Committee granted options to the board of directors, including the CEO, to acquire an aggregate of 306,217 shares under the 2014 plan.
 Of these, 106,800 options vest monthly over 48 months such that they are vested in full on the four-year anniversary of the grant date.
 The remaining 199,417 options vested immediately upon grant.
-As of December 31, 2015 there were 1,558,017 grants, 7,051 exercises, 40,555 forfeitures and cancellations of stock options under the 2014 Plan.